Julien Kang: Acting career

 In May 2012, Kang starred opposite Ryu Si-won as Kang Gu-ra, a rival fighter to Ryu's Seung-hyuk in Channel A's Goodbye Dear Wife.

 On 18 August 2012, Kang was paired with South Korean actress Yoon Se-ah, beginning the transition between season 3 and season 4 of We Got Married.
-The virtual couple dubbed KangYoon couple and Juliah couple by fans, moved into House #1 in the new We Got Married Village.
+The virtual couple, dubbed the KangYoon couple and Juliah couple by fans, moved into House #1 in the new We Got Married Village.
 Kang was elected as Chief of the WGM Village by the current couples.

 In August 2015, Kang signed with Jellyfish Entertainment.

 Personal life

 Kang is a trilingual who speaks fluent English, French, and Korean.

 On June 27, 2023, Kang announced his engagement to fitness influencer JJ on her YouTube channel.
 The couple married on May 10, 2024.